Sirilpy Python Module API 0.7.41 Reference

 Muestra:

-• CommandError -- If the command fails with a specific error code.
+• CommandError -- If the command returns an error status code,

-• SirilError -- If another error occurs during execution.
+• SirilError -- If any other error occurs during execution.

 Ejemplo